vkbo/novelWriter/docs/source/int_introduction.rst

 You can at any point split the individual documents by their headers up into multiple documents, or merge multiple documents into single documents.
-This makes it easier to use variations of the popular Snowflake_ method for writing.
+This makes it easier to use variations of the Snowflake_ method for writing.
 You can focus on writing larger structure-focused documents, like one per act for instance, and later effortlessly split these up into scenes by their headers.

 Below are some key features of novelWriter.